Routing

 Next.js has a file-system based router built on the concept of pages.

-When a file is added to the pages
+When a file is added to the pages directory, it's automatically available as a

 route.

-directory can be used to define most common
+The files inside the pages directory can be used to define most common

 patterns.